m-schm/topaz/README.md

 (now ReScript) and Elm, Topaz is aiming to be a more approachable to leverage the flexibility and correctness provided by dependent types.

+Some syntax has been taken from [Olle Fredriksson's Sixten](https://github.com/ollef/sixten), particularly the usage of TypeApplications-style `@` for implicit arguments and `type` for (G)ADT declarations.

 ## "Dependent types"?

 In a dependently typed language, types are themselves a special kind of value,